 The program includes an extended weekend study excursion to points of interest within Austria and a 10-day study trip to locations such as Poland, Germany and the Czech Republic.

 Students live in carefully chosen private homes.
 All have been visited by the AAIE staff and provide a pleasant, supportive atmosphere.
-The enthusiastic host families help the students become more comfortable in Austrian/Viennese culture.
+These hosts will help the students become more comfortable in Austrian/Viennese culture.
 All breakfasts and one evening meal per week are provided by the hosts.
-For lunches, and for those evening meals not taken in the homes, the program provides a food allowance.
-These meals can be taken in student or affordable restaurants near the Austro-American Institute or elsewhere in the city.
-The St. Lawrence program does not, however, cover the costs for meals during vacation periods.
+AAIE will provide a monthly food stipend to cover the cost of independently preparing lunches and dinners.
+These meals can be independently prepared or purchased at affordable restaurants near AAIE or elsewhere in the city.
+The St. Lawrence program does not cover the costs of meals during vacation periods.

-Students may be able to remain in the homes during the vacation periods if they choose, by making arrangements in advance with the Director and the host families.
+Students may be able to remain in the homes during the vacation periods if they choose by making arrangements in advance with the Director and their host.

-The Spring semester typically begins in early/mid-January and ends in late April.
+The Spring semester typically begins in early/mid-January and ends in late April/early May.

 Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the students' participation in the program.
 This includes a program specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
 There is also an orientation session led by the CIIS office on culture shock as well as safety and security while abroad.